Course Code: wre

-Now it's time to find out how to put all your good writing into the right format so you can communicate with power and precision.
+Now it's time to find out how to put your writing into the right format so that you can communicate with power and precision.
 Formatting appeals to the eye of your readers and draws them into your content.
 It's a powerful tool and one that involves some creative choices on your part.
 Get ready to learn about your choices for overall form, as well as how to use basic and specific formatting tools to make your writing highly readable.

 Learn how to write effectively in today's electronic world.
-Explore how the techniques of writing various types of electronic media such as e-mail, instant messages, and text messages, for example, differ from the techniques used to prepare messages that will be read on paper.
+Explore how the techniques of writing various types of electronic media such as email, instant messages, and text messages, for example, differ from the techniques used to prepare messages that will be read on paper.
 It's a new world, and new rules are necessary to help you communicate well.
 This lesson will help you discover what works and what doesn't in these exciting and evolving media.
-You'll gain a new understanding of how to write powerful e-mail, since it's the most common of all electronic message systems.
+You'll gain a new understanding of how to write powerful email, since it's the most common of all electronic message systems.

 Ann Linquist is a continuing education instructor on college campuses, at corporations, and with non-profit organizations.
 She has helped thousands of adults learn to tackle their writing tasks with enthusiasm.
 Having written everything from novels to newsletters, articles to ad copy, Linquist is able to address the writing needs of each individual.
 The breadth of her background ensures a powerful, involving learning experience that builds on the strengths of each participant.